Maine vacation rental tax guide

 But new income opportunities bring new tax implications.
-Like hotel, motel, and B&B stays, short-term rentals in Maine are subject to tax.
-Tax authorities expect short-term vacation rental hosts to collect short-term rental taxes from their guests and remit them to the proper authorities.
+Like hotel and B&B stays, short-term rentals in Maine are subject to tax.
+Tax authorities require short-term vacation rental hosts to collect applicable short-term rental taxes from their guests and remit them to the proper authorities.

-If you collect payment from short-term guests renting out a room, apartment, house, or other dwelling, you’re likely responsible for collecting, filing, and remitting short-term rental taxes to Maine authorities.
-You may be the property owner, a renter subletting a room, a third-party property management firm, or other party.
+If you collect payment from short-term guests renting out a room, apartment, house, or other dwelling, you’re likely responsible for collecting, filing, and remitting short-term rental taxes to Maine tax authorities.

 Location is key to compliance